In this expository article, you’ll see what to expect in your next Personal Training job interview and much more.

 Prior planning is also a must for successful personal trainer interviews.

-That way, when you hear the words “and what are your greatest strengths and weaknesses,” you have your answer ready.
+That way, when you hear the words “what are your greatest strengths and weaknesses,” you have your answer ready.

-So, whether you’ve got your first interview coming up, or you’re thinking about changing jobs and want to brush up on your interview technique, make sure you put the info in this article to good use.
+So, whether you’ve got your first interview coming up or are thinking about changing jobs and want to brush up on your interview technique, make sure you put the information in this article to good use.

 That way, you’ll ACE your next interview and snag that dream job.